Ostrogoths: Art

+The Ostrogothic king of Italy, Theodoric—ruling from the historic heart of the empire like his Frankish contemporaries and later Lombard successors—adapted Roman architecture, imagery, and ceremonial not only to legitimize his rule but also to express an enduring Ostrogothic artistic identity.
+He also chose a tomb design that connected him to the artistic commemoration of rulers like Constantine, founder of the Christian Empire, and the Honorian dynasty, his Italian predecessors.
+This reflected the Ostrogothic synthesis of Roman imperial artistic forms with Germanic tradition.
+This is not to suggest that Theodoric and the Ostrogoths under his command were merely aping the Romans, since "in all known all known artistic representations" of the Germanic king, the princeps stands idependently.
+This implied to onlookers that the glory and dominion represented by Theodoric's likeness were his alone and "did not complement" the Eastern emperor's greater authority, despite claims otherwise.

 6th-century Scandinavian Ostrogoths (Jordanes)

 Jordanes named a people called the Ostrogoths (Ostrogothae) in a list of many peoples living on the large island of "Scandza", north of the mouth of the Vistula, which most modern scholars understand to refer to the Scandinavian peninsula.
 The implication was that these Ostrogoths were living there in the 6th century, during the lifetime of Jordanes or his source Cassiodorus—the same period when there was a powerful Ostrogothic kingdom in Italy.
 The list itself mentions a Roduulf, king of the Ranii who lived in Scandza near the Dani (Danes).
 It says he had despised his own kingdom and came to Italy and then received the embrace of Theoderic the Great there.
 This Roduulf has thus been proposed as a possible source of information about Scandinavian peoples, because Cassiodorus was an important statesman at Theoderic's court.

 On the other hand, scholars have come to no consensus about when the list was made, and by whom, nor how to interpret most of the names in the list.
 Arne Søby Christensen, in his detailed analysis lists three possibilities: